jakobringler/blog/content/notes/ML Groom Deformer.md

 The tet simulation runs in vellum on quasi-static mode.
 The red interior points get pinned to the animation to move the soft body with it.

 ![[notes/images/simulate-tets-edited.gif|400]]

 After applying the deformation with a point deform you get rid of all the jagged edges and most of the intersections.
 The volume of the whole groom gets preserved too.

 ![[notes/images/pointdeform_to_tet_cage.gif|400]]
 #### De-Intersection through Velocity Advection
-To clean up any left over guide intersections I advect the guides through a velocity field that is built from the normals of the skin mesh and the tangents of the guides themselves.
+To clean up any left over guide intersections we advect the guides through a velocity field that is built from the normals of the skin mesh and the tangents of the guides themselves.
 Due to the nature of velocity fields the guides basically de-intersect themselves and the flow gets clean up a little on the way there.
 I first saw this technique in Animalogic's [talk](https://www.youtube.com/watch?v=NgOxluYHb54) about their automated CFX pipeline.

 ![[notes/images/velocity_deintersect.gif|400]]
 #### Ground Truth Examples